“To die would be an awfully big adventure,” crows Peter Pan, the cocky paragon of eternal youthfulness and fairy tale flights.

-Peter Pan has become one of the most recognizable fictional characters since he first appeared in a section of J.M.
-Barrie’s book The Little White Bird in 1902 and later took center stage in the December 1904 London premiere play of Peter Pan, or the Boy Who Wouldn’t Grow Up.
+Peter Pan has become one of the most recognizable fictional characters since he first took center stage in the December 1904 London premiere play of Peter Pan, or the Boy Who Wouldn’t Grow Up.
 He has been featured in at least 8 major motion pictures, most notably the 1953 Disney animated classic voiced by Bobby Driscoll, the 2003 live-action version starring Jeremy Sumpter, and most recently, the 2015 experimental origins story, Pan, played by Levi Miller.
 J.M.
 Barrie’s starchild has spawned two award-winning Broadway musicals and been immortalized in countless books.

 Peter, the boy “clad in skeleton leaves and the juices that flow from trees,” is a brash, carefree rogue who leads a band of lost boys occupying an island on a distant star called Neverland, “first star to the right, and straight on til morning.”
-He is known for his flying abilities, sword-fighting savvy against arch-nemesis, Captain Hook.
-For children who have died, he is said to accompany them partway to their destination so that they will not be frightened.
-Infinite youth is his defining characteristic and he abhors all things grown-up.
+He is known for his flying abilities, and sword-fighting savvy against arch-nemesis, Captain Hook.
+For children who have died, it’s said he accompanies them to their destination so that they will not be frightened.

-Death features prominently in the Peter Pan story.
-He is the embodied rejection of death and adulthood.
-“Forget them, Wendy.
-Forget them all.
-Come with me where you’ll never, never have to worry about grown up things again.”
-Themes of freedom and choice abound.
-Pirate or lost boy?
-Neverland or London?
-Endless youth or growing up?
-Isolation bookends the story.
-Peter appears at the window alone, albeit with an ever faithful fairy friend toward whom he shows a shallow connection, and the story ends with him alone, staring in at the “loveliest of sights” which he is “forever barred.”
-The Neverland saga even contains allusions to an existence divorce of a higher meaning, despite some of the more hopeful elements Barrie injects into the milieu.
+Isolation even bookends the story; Peter appears at the window alone, and the story ends with him alone, staring in at the “loveliest of sights” which he is “forever barred.”
+The Neverland saga also contains allusions to existence as something divorce of a higher meaning–despite some of the more hopeful elements Barrie injects into the milieu.
 Fairies may have been born “when the first baby laughed for the first time,” and “its laugh broke into a thousand pieces,” which became fairies, but Peter connects to no larger ethos.
 “I taught you to fight and to fly.
 What more could there be?” he asks Wendy.
 Mr. Darling works a passionless job as a clerk, imprisoned by the roles and values society has set for him, but remains unwilling to do anything about it.
 In fact, he is seen obsessing over numbers and accounts, talking to himself in a nonsensical manner, exhibiting the absurdity of his life.

-What does a joyful, nostalgia-inducing fairytale have in common with a seemingly gloomy philosophy?
+What does a joyful, nostalgia-inducing fairy tale have in common with a seemingly gloomy philosophy?
 Everything.
-Existentialist and nihilist philosopher Friedrich Nietzsche asserted–nihilism, a sister philosophy to existentialism–that his philosophy was life-affirming, one of action: “Amor fati: let that be my love from now on!
+Existentialist philosopher Friedrich Nietzsche asserted that his philosophy was life-affirming, one of action: “Amor fati: let that be my love from now on!
 Let looking away be my only negation!
 And, all in all, and on the whole: someday I want only to be a Yes-sayer!”
 He famously proclaimed “God is dead!
 God remains dead!
 And we have killed him,” designating western civilization’s values worthless since their originator, God, is no more.
-Without Him, they have no anchor, no worth.
+Without Him, they have no anchor, no virtue.
 Thus, we are left to navigate an unintentional and chaotic world with two options; we can become passive and consign ourselves to the futility of existence, or we can activate ourselves, becoming “yes-sayers!”
 We are freed from the chains of tradition, free to create the world in our own images.

 Existentialism, for some, offers a life-affirming philosophy, and its message can be found all over the pages, stages, and screens where we encounter the boy who refused to grow up.
-Irvin Yalom, existential psychotherapist and award-winning author of When Nietzsche Wept and Love’s Executioner, identified 4 givens of existence: “the inevitability of death for each of us and for those we love; the freedom to make our lives as we will; our ultimate aloneness; and, finally, the absence of any obvious meaning or sense to life.”
-We are thrown into existence, into a chaotic and meaningless world.
-Then we are greeted by death.
+Irvin Yalom, existential psychotherapist and award-winning author of When Nietzsche Wept (1992) and Love’s Executioner (1989), identifies four givens of existence: “the inevitability of death for each of us and for those we love; the freedom to make our lives as we will; our ultimate aloneness; and, finally, the absence of any obvious meaning or sense to life.”
+We are thrown into existence, into a chaotic and meaningless world, awaiting our meeting with death.

 The Inevitability of Death

-Death will inevitably destroy each of us, but the idea of death has a power to save.
+Death will inevitably destroy each of us, but the idea of death has the power to save.
 Therein lies Existentialism’s energy.
-In Mitch Albom’s best-selling memoir, Tuesdays with Morrie, retired sociology professor Morrie Schwartz imparts truisms in weekly meetings with Mitch, a gone-astray writer and former student.
+In Mitch Albom’s best-selling memoir, Tuesdays with Morrie (1997), retired sociology professor Morrie Schwartz imparts truisms in weekly meetings with Mitch, a gone-astray writer, and former student.
 Morrie is presented as a figure who has discovered the good life.
 Staring at his impending death from cancer, each nugget of wisdom is mined from one adage: “once you learn how to die, you learn how to live.”
 Death provides perspective.
-Most of us have no more than a couple events where we have to face our own mortality, like a nearly fatal car accident or a major illness.
+Most of us encounter no more than a couple of events where we must face our own mortality, like a nearly fatal car accident or a major illness.
 Therapists recreate these experiences by asking their clients to live a short period of time as if they have a known date with death.
 These often range from 2-3 weeks.
 This intense focus on death reveals our priorities, bringing to the surface what we believe to be most meaningful.

 The Freedom to Create Our Lives

-Jean-Paul Sartre declared, “We are condemned to be free.”
+Jean-Paul Sartre declared, “we are condemned to be free.”
 Although we commonly use freedom in a liberating sense, here it contains the burden of responsibility.
 In a world devoid of greater meaning, we are left to design our lives, make choices, and bear complete authorship for the consequences that follow.
 It is difficult to become an adult and put away childhood fantasies.
-This opportunity presented itself to Peter at the end of the tale.
-Mrs. Darling adopts all the lost boys but when she offers to adopt Peter, he declaims “I don’t want to go to school and learn solemn things… I don’t want to be a man.
+This opportunity presents itself to Peter at the end of the tale.
+Mrs. Darling adopts all the lost boys but when she offers to adopt Peter, he declaims “I don’t want to go to school and learn solemn things . . .
+I don’t want to be a man.
 O Wendy’s mother, if I was to wake up and feel there was a beard!”

-Just as the lost boys who have chosen adoption by the Darlings will never know the joys Peter will soon encounter, he will never know the loveliest of experiences they have now chosen.
+Just as the lost boys who have chosen adoption will never know the joys Peter will soon encounter, he will never know the most precious of experiences they have now chosen.
 Yalom puts it differently: “Decision invariably involves renunciation: for every yes there must be a no, each decision eliminating or killing other options (the root of the word decide means “slay,” as in homicide or suicide).”

 We are alienated by an unbridgeable gap between ourselves and everything other, loved ones and strangers alike.
-We experience life in a unique way, our feelings and perceptions never exactly overlapping with those of another person.
+We experience life in a unique way, our feelings and perceptions never exactly overlapping with others.
 We orbit around each other, but can never fully align.
-When the Darling children reach Neverland, they encounter a world which adjusts according to their subjective experiences.
-The narrator informs us that:
+When the Darling children reach Neverland, they encounter a world that adjusts according to their subjective experiences.
+The narrator informs us,

 Existentialists would argue that the solution to this given of existence remains elusive, though some solace can be found in having a name for that absence which can’t quite be filled by any relationship.
 Unfortunately, the more self-awareness we have, the more our anxiety and sense of alienation expand.
 It’s no mere coincidence artists and writers, those most inclined toward introspection, are so prone to bouts of loneliness.
 Many western religions suggest we should lose ourselves in the lives of others through varying forms of charity.
 In the New Testament, Jesus exhorts his people to serve others “for whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it.”
 It’s hard to think about your own anxieties when you’re so focused on those of another.
 This losing of oneself can also take the form of a parent whose life is consumed by her children.
 Yalom refers to this “softening of one’s boundaries, the melting into another” as fusion, which he cautions against, for he sees it as a cowardly attempt to avoid the self.